-If you want a big and unique gift that they won’t forget, the DJI Mavic Mini 2 is a wonderful travel drone.
+Well, if you want a big and unique gift that they certainly won’t forget, the DJI Mavic Mini 2 is a wonderful travel drone.
 This lightweight device is still small and easy to pack, but can take their documentation to a whole new level.

 Perfect for: Backpackers who love photography and filmmaking

 Not recommended for: The non-tech savvy travellers

 The Canon G7X Mark ii is hands down our favourite camera for blogging when travelling.
 If you want to splurge for your friend who blogs or simply loves photography, you can’t go wrong with this.